newdoug/mlc/README.txt

       * binwalk that recursively finds stuff may primarily look for magic.
 How would that work here?

-* Maybe turn certain things or everything into services so that we can constantly be generating and/or obtaining data and running it trough the pipeline to other steps and constantly improving the model.
+* Maybe turn certain things or everything into services so that we can constantly be generating and/or obtaining data and running it through the pipeline to other steps and constantly improving the model.
 ** Being able to use the model for classification while submitting training data?